damienkilgannon/GeorgeTheTweeter/README.md

 $ export MSG="set this to the text that you wish to use when replying to a tweet (only used if COMMENT=true)"
 ```

-> change throttle and duration of the stream listener by setting the following env
+> change throttle and duration of the Tweepy stream listener by setting the following env

 ```
 $ export THROTTLE="set this to the time in secs between each run of the stream listener"